-Library Policies - Internet Access Policy
+Library Policies - Internet Access

 The Santa Cruz Public Library is committed to providing free and equitable access to information in all its forms, including electronic, as the digital world continues to evolve.
 The Library does not distinguish or discriminate on the basis of age.
 It maintains collections and provides services that are organized to meet the different needs of children, teens, and adults.
 The library’s strategic plan expressly ensures access to innovative tools and technologies necessary to find, evaluate and use information and resources.

-As current software technologies intended to block inappropriate websites and images are not effective and often over-block legitimate research sites and material, SCPL does not utilize internet filtering software.
+As current software technologies intended to block inappropriate websites and images are not effective and often over-block legitimate research sites and material, SCPL does not utilize content filtering software.
 The Library does not act in loco parentis, and respects the responsibility of all parents and legal guardians to guide their own children’s use of the library, its resources, and services.

 See also the Wireless Internet Access Policy.

 This policy will be renewed every three years.

 Adopted: consolidation of three different yet related policies from 1998, 2003 and 2007

 - Public Internet Access - Adults